Round-Vernian Vifam

-Ginga Hyōryū Vifam (銀河漂流バイファム, Ginga Hyōryū Baifamu) is a 1983 Mecha anime television series produced by Sunrise, loosely based on Jules Verne's novel Deux ans de vacances (Two Years' Vacation).
+Round-Vernian Vifam (銀河漂流バイファム, Ginga Hyōryū Baifamu) is a 1983 mecha anime television series produced by Nippon Sunrise, loosely based on Jules Verne's novel Deux Ans de Vacances.
 It was officially drafted by Yoshiyuki Tomino, the creator of Mobile Suit Gundam and planned by both Takeyuki Kanda (who also serves as its director) and Hiroyuki Hoshiyama.
 It aired at both MBS and TBS from October 21, 1983, to September 8, 1984.

 Plot

 In the far-flung future of 2058, hostile alien forces (collectively known as the "Astrogaters") attack the human colony at Clayad, the third planet of the Ypserlon system, which is located 43 light years away from Earth.
 Because of this, the colonists on Clayad are evacuated from the planet by the human military.
 During the confusion, some of the human children become stranded from their parents and escape in the training combat space ship, the Janous.
 With the help of the ship's defense systems, they manage to arrive at Belwick, the fourth planet of the system, where other humans supposedly live.
 However, upon arriving they discover that the colony at Belwick had already been destroyed by the enemies too.
 Learning to pilot the VIFAMs and other mecha, the 13 children decide to escape to Earth by themselves.

 On their way to Earth, they discover a damaged alien ship piloted by a friendly Astrogater.
 From him they learn that one of the children is actually an alien as well; their parents have been captured and taken to the Astrogater home planet Kukto's artificial satellite, Tuat.
 After numerous battles with Astrogaters (or Kuktonians as they call themselves), and receiving some help from Earth military forces, they manage to reach Tuat.
 One of the children is captured and taken prisoner on Tuat where he learns that there is a rebel faction among the Kuktonians and effects an escape with the help of the imprisoned rebels.
 After liberating the alien prisoners, the children learn that their parents have been moved planet side to Kukto, where they make an attempt to rescue them.